apify/apify-docs/sources/platform/actors/development/programming_interface/actor_standby.md

 </Tabs>

-Please make sure to describe your Actors, their endpoints, and the schema for their inputs and ouputs in your README.
+Please make sure to describe your Actors, their endpoints, and the schema for their inputs and outputs in your README.

 ## Can I monetize my Actor in the Standby mode